himanshuDev/CronParser/README.md

 ## Getting Started
-Perform the following steps to run this on local
+Perform the following steps to run this application on local machine.

 ### Dependencies
 Following dependencies must be installed.